eParkinsonDC/Website-Example-Rinjani-/README.md

   </li>
   <li> HTML+CSS - Basic HTML+CSS was used to format the webpage </li>
   <li> <a href= "https://getbootstrap.com/docs/4.5/getting-started/introduction/">Bootstrap</a> - The main framework for building the webpage HTML/CSS layout for the application </li>
-  <li> JavaScript - Javascript was used for certain functionalities of the HTML website; additional javascript scripts were included for manipulating the website header and footer functionality.  </li>
+  <li> JavaScript - Javascript was used for certain functionalities of the HTML website; additional javascript scripts were included for manipulating the website functionalities (found in file mainpage.js).  </li>
 </ol>